This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is an avulsion fracture?

 An avulsion fracture is when a small piece of bone breaks and pulls away from a larger bone.
 Part or all of the piece may break away.
-An avulsion fracture may happen when a muscle, tendon, or ligament is pulled very hard.
-This can occur during a fall or while playing sports.

 What are the signs and symptoms of an avulsion fracture?